 What is unique about Nurse & Nurture?

 Nurse & Nurture is the premier night nursing agency in the South.
-We utilize comprehensive qualification requirements for all of our nurses.
-All of our nurses are college-educated RNs with experience working in a newborn/pediatric nursing, are Infant CPR certified, have passed a criminal background check and are insured.
+We utilize comprehensive qualification requirements for all of our Registered Nurses.
+All of our nurses are college-educated RNs with experience working in newborn/pediatric nursing, are Infant CPR certified, have passed a criminal background check and are insured.
 Compare Nurse & Nurture to other agencies and you will not find a firm that employs more highly qualified nurses.

 How long and often will I need a night nurse?